RagaiAhmed/TestOpenCV/README.md

 and outputs 3 shape detected images.
 - when the 'detect color.py' script is run it will loop over 3 images in the 'Examples/color detection' and outputs 3 color detected images.
+- 'low_level_image_shape_detection.ipynb' is a notebook, it's a successful attempt to get to see how the object detection works from the basics.
+Although it's not as the main script duo to slow performance and there is a step not completed yet, You are encouraged to take a look.

 #### For Part Two (GUI & Arduino):
 - 'Task1GUI' folder is a qt5 project file, it can be opened in the qt creator